 1. When directing traffic/overriding the signal in a signalized intersection.

-2. When Standard Plans, Index 102-607 is used on freeway facilities (interstates, toll roads, and expressways) at nighttime for work within the travel lane.
+2. When nighttime mobile operations are used on freeway facilities (interstates, toll roads, and expressways) for work within the travel lane.

-3. When Standard Plans, Index 102-655 Traffic Pacing is called for in the Plans or approved by the Engineer.
+3. When traffic pacing is called for in the TTCP or approved by the Engineer.

-4. When pulling conductor/cable above an open traffic lane on limited access facilities, when called for in the Plans or approved by the Engineer.
+4. When pulling conductor/cable above an open traffic lane on limited access facilities, when called for in the TTCP or approved by the Engineer.

-5. When Standard Plans, Index 102-625 Temporary Road Closure 5 Minutes or Less is used.
+5. When a Temporary Road Closure is used.

 6. When performing lane closures during nighttime operations on roadways with posted speed limits 55 mph or greater.